roblox-aurora/ModRemote/Experimental/README_EXPERIMENTAL.md

 ROBLOX-RemoteModule
 ===================

-ModuleScript for making client/server communication easier
+ModuleScript for allowing easy creation/use of the RemoteFunction/RemoteEvent instances through higher-level coding.

-I created this module a while ago to try and make use of RemoteEvents/Functions on ROBLOX a lot less of a pain.
+I created this module a while ago to try and make use of RemoteEvents/Functions on ROBLOX a lot less of a pain to work with.

 This module does both Events and Functions.